 Starting my morning with coffee is a must, so the first stop of the day is almost always somewhere with coffee.
 This adorable shop was a perfect first stop to fuel up for the day.
-From tasty treats to savory sandwiches, Pan de la Chola of Miraflores is said to be Lima’s best panaderia.
+From tasty treats to savory sandwiches, Miraflore’s best panaderia did not disappoint.

-The sandwich breads are baked from local grown grains like kiwicha and my personal favorite- quinoa!
-Get anything with avocado- you can’t go wrong, I’m pretty sure the avocados in Peru are all magical.
-I had this sugary, soft croissant type pastry and a Peruvian latte (I also sampled off my friends plates) everything I had was delicious.
+Get anything with avocado- you can’t go wrong.
+I’m pretty sure the avocados in Peru are all magical.
+The sandwich slices of bread are baked from locally grown grains like kiwicha and my personal favorite- quinoa!
+I had this sugary, soft croissant pastry and a Peruvian latte (I also sampled off my friend’s plates).
+Everything I had was delicious.

 Barranco was my favorite district for many reasons, and the food was just one of them.
-Amoramar has an outdoor bar and dining area with a mix of peruvian and mediterranean type dishes (yes they have Ceviche and pisco sours).
+Amoramar has an outdoor bar and dining area with a mix of Peruvian and Mediterranean dishes (yes, they have Ceviche and pisco sours).

 Things to do in Lima Peru

-This six mile stretch of parks winds you along the coastline with breathtaking views the entire way.
-The parks are so pretty, and the fitness vibes of the city are abundant along here- there’s paved running and biking paths surrounded by beautiful flower gardens and built in workout equipment.
+This six-mile stretch of parks winds you along the coastline with breathtaking views the entire way.
+The parks are so pretty, and the fitness vibes of the city are abundant along here, including paved running and biking paths surrounded by beautiful flower gardens and built-in workout equipment.

+As we passed through the Parque del Amor, I’m unsure what I liked more, the colorful mosaic walls or the romantic love quotes they were covered in.
 Locals were in the park working out, walking their dogs, or just enjoying the day.
 There was even a local soccer game we stopped to watch as we made our way to the lighthouse.
-As we passed through the parque del amor i’m not sure what I liked more, the colorful mosaic walls, or the romantic love quotes they were covered in?

 Museo de Arte Contemporáneo